 - Make sure your child has the appropriate experience on a bicycle and is familiar with traveling the route to school.

 - Teach children to ride in the same direction as traffic on the right side of the road.

 - Children and teens bicycling to school should wear bright colored clothing.

-The Boston motor vehicle accident lawyers at Breakstone, White & Gluck promote safety through education.
-Our injury lawyers have over 80 years combined experience handling traffic accidents, including school bus accidents, pedestrian accidents and bicycle accidents.
+The Boston car accident lawyers at Breakstone, White & Gluck promote safety through education.
+Our injury lawyers have over 100 years combined experience handling traffic accidents, including school bus accidents, pedestrian accidents and bicycle accidents.
 If you have been injured in a Massachusetts auto accident, contact us today for a free legal consultation at 800-379-1244 or use our contact form.